apollographql/apollo-server/docs/source/integrations/plugins.md

 }
 ```

-Note that the `validationDidStart` end hook receives an array of errors, which
+Note that the `validationDidStart` end hook receives an _array_ of errors that
-will contain every validation error that occurred, if any.
+contains every validation error that occurred (if any).
 The arguments to each
-end hook are documented in the type definitions in the [request lifecycle events
+end hook are documented in the type definitions in [Request lifecycle events](#request-lifecycle-events).
-docs](#request-lifecycle-events) below.

 ### Inspecting request and response details